-Recent data published by two respected scientific journals show a link between COVID-19 and higher rates of healthcare-acquired infections (HAIs) and demonstrate the importance of hand hygiene compliance in infection prevention.
+Recent data published by two respected scientific journals show a link between COVID-19 and higher rates of nosocomial infections, also referred to as healthcare-associated infections (HAIs), and demonstrate the importance of hand hygiene compliance in infection prevention.

 According to an American Journal of Infection Control (AJIC, 2020) commentary titled “Impact of SARS-CoV-2 on hospital acquired infection rates in the United States,” the overwhelming number of COVID-19 cases in hospitals gave infection preventionists less time to focus on HAI surveillance and prevention activities such as hand hygiene compliance monitoring, resulting in higher rates of central line associated blood stream infections (CLABSI) and catheter associated urinary tract infections (CAUTI).